jakobhuerner/jakobhuerner.github.io/_pages/work.md

 permalink: /work/
 ---

-I currently work in a large Austrian industrial company, where I drive strategic projects for the COO.
+I currently work in a large Austrian industrial company, where I lead strategic development affairs for the COO.
 In my 10+ years there I had a wide variety of roles at the group's Vienna headquarters and at a production site in Sweden.

 In the course of my career I helped shaping activities and programs that significantly increase efficiency and reduce the company's environmental footprint.
 I focus on initiatives with global reach and establish new capability fields for the group.